MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 There are eight pre-defined server roles in 3 categories﻿ you can choose from in SharePoint Servers 2016, 2019, and Subscription Edition.
 Read more about the roles and their descriptions in the following tables:

- **Dedicated Roles:** Dedicated roles are optimized for performance and scalability and are typically used in large scale farms.
+ **Dedicated Roles:** Dedicated roles are optimized for performance and scalability and are typically used in large-scale farms.
 They can also be used in medium scale farms with shared roles.

 ||||
 |:-----|:-----|:-----|